MicrosoftDocs/fabric-docs/docs/real-time-hub/get-events-external-sources.md

 ---
-title: Get events from external sources in to Real-Time Data Hub
+title: Get events from external sources in to Real-Time Hub
-description: This article describes how to get events from external sources such as Amazon Kinesis and Google Pub Sub into Fabric Real-Time Data Hub.
+description: This article describes how to get events from external sources such as Amazon Kinesis and Google Pub Sub into Fabric Real-Time Hub.
 author: ahartoon
 ms.author: anboisve
 ms.topic: how-to
 ms.date: 04/03/2024
 ---

-# Get events from external sources into Real-Time Data Hub
+# Get events from external sources into Real-Time Hub
-This article describes how to get events from external sources such as Amazon Kinesis and Google Pub Sub into Fabric Real-Time Data Hub.
+This article describes how to get events from external sources such as Amazon Kinesis and Google Pub Sub into Fabric Real-Time Hub.